pangenome/sweepga/README.md

 1. **Align FASTA files directly** using integrated FastGA (supports .fa.gz)
 2. **Filter existing PAF alignments** from any aligner (wfmash, minimap2, etc.)

-By default, it chains mappings into syntenic scaffolds, applies 1:1 filtering to keep best scaffolds per chromosome pair, then rescues nearby mappings.
-This extracts clean syntenic alignments from noisy all-vs-all mappings.
+By default, it applies 1:1 plane sweep filtering to keep the single best mapping per query-target chromosome pair.
+Optionally, you can enable scaffolding (`-j > 0`) to chain nearby mappings and rescue distant features.

 ## Installation